We Live in a Culture of Violence

 Why is it that the United States cannot do something similar, especially given that it’s confirmed that in countries in which there are more gun-control laws, there are fewer gun-related fatalities?
 It’s a complex problem.

+If we add in the fact that we live in a society that tends to value and glamorize violence, in which many children and youth are exposed to violence on a daily basis via television, social media, and video games, some would argue that we can’t expect much to change.
 By the time a child becomes an adult, most of them will have already witnessed hundreds or even thousands of acts of violence on television.
-It's possible that early exposure to media violence numbs children to it or legitimizes it as a means to solve problems.
-Children may imitate what they see on television or identify with characters who commit (or are victims of) violence.
+It's possible that early exposure to media violence numbs children to it or legitimizes it as a means to solve problems, though researchers are divided on this front.
+It's possible, though, that some children may imitate what they see on television or identify with characters who commit (or are victims of) violence.

 As with all other problems of a complex society, the answer to mass shootings is not an easy one.
 The U.S. does offer many beneficial treatment programs, but navigating through them is sometimes difficult.
 A person who suffers from a mental illness does not always have the necessary resources to maintain a healthier lifestyle.
 In many cases, outside actors cannot intervene in their care unless they give consent.